 The Market’s consultation with audit firms is indicating that remote audits take longer than the pre-COVID-19 onsite audits.
 It is not clear what metric is used for determining ‘audit length’, but using the time between the last remote interview (equivalent to the last day onsite) and the delivery of the full and final audit report to the audit firm’s Principal, ICS does not believe the remote aspect impacts report delivery expectations, quite the contrary.
 The imperative to the onsite visit is ‘evidencing’; showing the auditor what has actually taken place as opposed to just telling them.
 The fact that the vast majority of businesses have had to quickly set up data sharing for home workers means there are no issues in this regard; the information need to evidence an audit trail can be shared with the auditor in a number of ways within flexible time frames.

-Perhaps one could suggest that assessing the culture and values of an operation is more of a challenge without an auditor being onsite ie no face-to-face interaction.
+It could be argued that assessing the culture and values of an operation is more of a challenge without an auditor being onsite ie no face-to-face interaction.
 However, remote interaction still allows the auditor to assess culture through interviews (audio and video), documentation reviews, meeting notes etc. In fact, the current situation we all find ourselves tells us a great deal about the firms we work with, and for.
 We can assess:

 - how well has the management team led and communicated developments to its staff and customers;